mathesar-foundation/mathesar-wiki/docs/design/specs/pagination.md

 - Cursor-based pagination is not affected by the addition or removal of items.
 - Cursor-based pagination requires users to traverse through the entire result set page by page.

-> Please see ["Pagination options" on GitHub Discussions](https://github.com/centerofci/mathesar/discussions/177) for more detail.
+!!! info "Information"
-{.is-info}
+    Please see ["Pagination options" on GitHub Discussions](https://github.com/centerofci/mathesar/discussions/177) for more detail.